NVIDIA/cloud-native-docs/gpu-operator/gpu-driver-upgrades.rst

          # deleteEmptyDir (default=false): Delete pods even if they are using emptyDir volumes (local data will be deleted).
          deleteEmptyDir: false

+If you specify a value for ``maxUnavailable`` and also specify ``maxParallelUpgrades``, the ``maxUnavailable`` value applies an additional constraint on the value of ``maxParallelUpgrades`` to ensure that the number of parallel upgrades does not cause more than the intended number of nodes to become unavailable during the upgrade.
+For example, if you specify ``maxUnavailable=100%`` and ``maxParallelUpgrades=1``, one node at a time is upgraded.

+The ``maxUnavailable`` value also applies to the currently unavailable nodes in the cluster.
+If you cordoned nodes in the cluster and the ``maxUnavailable`` value is already met by the number of cordoned nodes, then the upgrade does not progress.

 Upgrade State Machine
 =====================